Sanctuary of St. Paschal Baylon: Contemporary chapel

 The local stone and Roman travertine cladding matches the granite of the floor, the patinated gold of the reliefs and the chiseled metal of the gates, votive lamps, candlesticks, sconces and other decorative elements.

 Carillon and set of turning bells

 On May 17, 1998, the day of the festivity of St. Paschal, the carillon and the set of swinging bells that house the two bell towers of the basilica were inaugurated.
 The 84 bells were blessed by Cardinal Antonio María Javierre.
 Both the carillon and the set of swinging bells were donated to the basilica and the people of Villarreal by local businessman José Gómez Mata.
 The inaugural carillon concert, which was recorded and distributed free of charge, was performed by Belgian carillonist Aimé Lombaert.
-On the same day, but in 2001, an extraordinary concert was held in honor of St. Paschal and in memory of Ana Viñes Rubert, wife of José Gómez, performed by the Japanese Yuko M. Tajima, carillonist of the Alte Nicolaikirche of Frankfurt am Main.
+On the anniversary in 2001, an extraordinary concert was held in honor of St. Paschal and in memory of Ana Viñes Rubert, wife of José Gómez, performed by the Japanese Yuko M. Tajima, carillonist of the Alte Nicolaikirche of Frankfurt am Main.